NCalu/NCviewer/README.md

 # NCviewer

-A simple html page around Three.js to view and edit NC files.
+A simple HTML page using Three.js to view and edit NC files.

 Live demo: https://nc-viewer.ncnetic.com